 Look at community chatter surrounding a multiplayer launch, and you'll see frequent discussions about the nerfs and buffs being added to a game.
 Gamers are keen to discover exploits, and developers must be quick to respond to them.

+To achieve this, player behaviour and actions need to be understood on a 1:1 or high-level basis.
 Using Metaplay, developers can provide OTA (over-the-air) updates to adjust the player experience without resulting in server downtime, key for that all-important retention.

-Instead, it’s the narrative they’ll remember, the engaging gameplay loop that keeps them coming back for more, or that nail-biting multiplayer session with friends.
+For the most part, gamers don't care about the backend technology of a title (and we take no offence to this!).
+Instead, it's the narrative they'll remember, the engaging gameplay loop that keeps them coming back for more, or that nail-biting multiplayer session with friends.

 There is however an exception to this; tech suddenly becomes important to a player when it goes wrong.
+It's why your server infrastructure and backend need to be reliable and built on strong foundations.

 Sure, you could start your backend from scratch but why do this when the tech already exists, and there are great games to be made?